j-s-ashley/cz-2025-summer-minutes/precouncil-this-week.md

 Rationale: Quiet hours have long been dynamic, being set during the Fireside Chat/Community Agreement Process.
 This Amendment brings this Section of the Bylaws in alignment with current practice.
 I left the definition for excessive noise in there, but feel free to offer suggestions!

-# Incident report

-To be filed regarding member threatening to call to police.

 # PSA

 If you see the doors propped open after 4 p.m., close the doors